The Surrey RCMP provides ink and digital fingerprints for the following civil purposes:

 When you apply for a Police Information Check or Vulnerable Sector Check, you may be required to give the police service a copy of your fingerprints.
 The fingerprints are only used by the RCMP to confirm your identity.
 After completion of service, they are destroyed.
 They are not kept nor searched for other purposes.

-- Must be a resident of Surrey and attend in person.
+- You are a resident of Surrey and can show proof of address.

-- Two pieces of government-issued identification are required (see
+- You have two valid pieces of government-issued identification (see Acceptable Identification below)

 - Primary ID must include the applicant’s date of birth plus a current photo.